Baingan ka Bharta is a smoky Indian eggplant dish that’s full of flavor and surprisingly easy to make at home!

-- Make four slits in each eggplant and then apply oil all over the eggplants.
+- Make four slits in each eggplant and then apply 1 tablespoon of oil over each eggplant.
 Place them on baking sheet and then roast in the oven for 40 minutes, flipping halfway.

-- Turn the heat up for broil for 5 minutes then remove eggplant from oven.
+- Turn the heat up to a broil for 5 minutes, then remove the eggplants from the oven.